bleumi/bleumi-pay-sdk-ruby/docs/Erc20PaymentsApi.md

-## get_wallet_operations
+## list_wallet_operations

-> PaginatedWalletOperations get_wallet_operations(id, opts)
+> PaginatedWalletOperations list_wallet_operations(id, opts)

-This method retrieves the list of wallet operations performed by the mechant on a specific wallet.
+This method retrieves all operations of a wallet.

+### Pagination

-The list of wallet operations is returned as an array in the 'results' field.
-The list is restricted to a maximum of 10 wallet operations.
+The list of operations is returned as an array in the 'results' field.
+The list is restricted to a maximum of 100 operations per page.

-If there are more wallet operations a cursor is passed in the 'nextToken' field.
+If there are more than 100 operations for a wallet, a cursor is passed in the 'nextToken' field.
 Passing this as the 'nextToken' query parameter will fetch the next page.

-When the value of 'nextToken' field is an empty string, there are no more wallet operations.
+When the value of 'nextToken' field is an empty string, there are no more operations.

 ### Example